How physiotherapists help older people

-Later life care physiotherapists (also referred to as ‘physios’) help older people have as much bodily movement and function as possible by assessing their problems or injury, providing treatment, and advising on their long-term needs in their homes, in hospitals and in care homes.
+Later life care physiotherapists (also referred to as ‘physios’) help older people have as much bodily movement and function as possible.

 A physiotherapist can assess, treat and advise on a large number of medical conditions, including:

 - Dementia and frailty: exercise classes can promote mental activity, joint mobility, muscle strength and balance.
-Physios can also work with your family members to teach them how to safely move and support you.
+Physios can also work with your family carers to teach them how to safely move and support a frail person.

 - Fractures: rehabilitation after broken bones, particularly common ones such as a fractured hip or wrist, is very important to get you back to your normal abilities.